New York ban on gravity knives upheld by U.S. appeals court

 He also said the plaintiffs did not explain why people would lack notice that some common folding knives with loose-fitting blades and a “very light bias toward closure” might be illegal.

-Katzmann nonetheless suggested that New York Governor Andrew Cuomo and the state legislature “give further attention” to the ban.
+Katzmann nonetheless said New York Governor Andrew Cuomo and the state legislature might “give further attention” to the ban.

 “The statute’s reliance on a functional test and imposition of strict liability on what can be a common, if dangerous, household tool might in some instances trap the innocent by not providing fair warning,” he wrote.
 “The sheer number of people who carry folding knives that might or might not respond to the wrist-flick test raises concern about selective enforcement.”